Basty-devel/AIcha-a-PoC/README.md

-# AIcha-a-PoC
+# Loca-Devel-a-PoC
-LLM with upload function to embed new lecture, has a PyQT6 Browser interface and a crawler to scrape new content.
+LLM loaded into LocalGPT with upload function to embed new lecture, has a PyQT6 Browser interface and a crawler to scrape new content.